 Inspecting the car

-Inspect a car thoroughly when you arrive at check-in.
+Inspect the car thoroughly when you arrive at check-in.
 If you’re meeting your host in person, walk around the vehicle and examine its condition together.
-If your host uses a remote key exchange or you’ve booked a Turo Go car, you’ll conduct the inspection on your own.
+If your host uses contactless check-in or you’ve booked a Turo Go car, you’ll conduct the inspection on your own.
 Read detailed information about taking photos to document a vehicle’s condition.

-- doesn’t meet legal requirements (e.g. outdated registration tags, missing license plate, missing proof of registration and/or missing personal insurance card)
+- the car doesn’t meet legal requirements (e.g. outdated registration tags, missing license plate, missing proof of registration and/or missing personal insurance card)

-- is unsafe to drive (e.g. broken headlights, bald tires, broken mirrors)
+- the car is unsafe to drive (e.g. broken headlights, bald tires, broken mirrors)

-A Customer Support agent will review the situation and guide you through the next steps.
+Once you contact Customer Support, an agent will review the situation and guide you through the next steps.
 Those typically include canceling the trip and helping you find another car.
 If we can’t find you a nearby Turo car that matches your needs, we’ll issue you a refund.
 You may be entitled to a full refund only if you don’t complete check-in.
 Turo Go guests have a two-hour window post check-in to report an issue and remain eligible for a full refund.